fastify/fastify/EXPENSE_POLICY.md

 ### Adding a bounty to an issue

-Issues become eligible for a bounty when the Core Team adds the `bounty` label, with the amount determined by the Core Team based on `estimated hours * rate` (suggested $50 per hour).
+Issues become eligible for a bounty when the core team adds the `bounty` label, with the amount determined by the core team based on `estimated hours * rate` (suggested $50 per hour).

 > Example: If the estimated time to fix the issue is 2 hours, the bounty will be $100.